joonasjouttijarvi/linescope/README.md

 #### Color and Icon Customization

 - Colors: Customize the colors in the script by modifying the colors table.
-- Icons: Change icons in the diagnosticSigns and branch_icons tables to suit your preferences.
+- Icons: Change icons in the diagnosticSigns and branch_icons tables.

 #### Branch Naming

-- Main, Feature, Fix, and Misc Branches: Customize the branch prefixes in the statusline.utils.lists module to match your Git workflow.
+- Main, Feature, Fix, and Misc Branches: Customize the branch prefixes in the statusline.utils.lists module.
-  Usage
   The statusline updates automatically on relevant events, such as file changes, entering a buffer, and Git operations.
-You can manually refresh the statusline using the :redrawstatus command.
+Manually refresh the statusline using the :redrawstatus command.

-### License

-This script is released under the MIT License.